Sharing the sentence: Separation takes toll on incarcerated moms and their kids

 Women held at Logan describe the Reunification Ride — one of the increasingly rare, under-funded programs designed to keep families together — as a crucial lifeline.

 “I thank God that it is at least once a month.
-Some people don’t get to see their kids at all,” said Joshlyn Allen, whose 5- and 3-year-old children visited her with their grandmother.
+Some people don’t get to see their kids at all,” says Joshlyn Allen, whose 5- and 3-year-old children were visiting her with their grandmother.

 The kids and their caregivers meet at 7 a.m. at a South Side big box store parking lot, bleary-eyed but excited.
 Organizers hand out snacks, games, water and coloring supplies as they get on the road.